pangpang20/gaussdb-python/docs/basic/usage.rst

 .. _usage:

-Main objects in Psycopg 3
+Main objects in gaussdb
 -------------------------

 Here is an interactive session showing some of the basic commands:

 .. code:: python

-    # Note: the module name is psycopg, not psycopg3
+    # Note: the module name is gaussdb, not gaussdb
-    import psycopg
+    import gaussdb

     # Connect to an existing database
-    with psycopg.connect("dbname=test user=postgres") as conn:
+    with gaussdb.connect("dbname=test user=postgres") as conn:

         # Open a cursor to perform database operations
         with conn.cursor() as cur: